Summer Gateway Program

 • Dental Admission Test (DAT) live review sessions

-• Enrollment in a virtual 'learn as you go' Kaplan DAT review course
+• Enrollment in a virtual learn-as-you-go Kaplan DAT review course

 • Reimbursement of one DAT application fee